whg-training/statistics-course/Next_Generation_Sequencing/practicals/ngs_processing_pipeline/Required software.md

 ## Required software

-For the 'Introduction to NGS: from sequencing to variant calling' workshop you will need the following software installed:
+For the '**Introduction to NGS: from sequencing to variant calling**' workshop you will need the following software installed:

 * For alignment: [`bwa`](https://github.com/lh3/bwa)
 * For general data manipulation: [`samtools`](https://github.com/samtools/samtools)